Pauline Trigère

 One particular suit she designed in 1948 called ‘the flight suit’ featured an Irish tweed jacket with a large plastic lined ‘purse’ pocket that had multiple zippered compartments meant for storing toiletries so that one could freshen up on the go.

-By the 1950s, she also was designing evening wear.
+By the 1950s, she was also designing evening wear.

 Maxwell always created her designs in a range of sizes, generally going up to a size 18 or 20 at a time when it was unusual for a designer to design clothes above a size 8.